amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-As can be seen in ["drāviḍabhāṣegaḷa viśēṣasvaragaḷu"](../ದ್ರಾವಿಡಭಾಷೆಗಳ%20ವಿಶೇಷಸ್ವರಗಳು.md#ಅರ್ಧ-ಎಕಾರ) (please note that the document is in Kannada and is yet to be translated to English), Tulu not only has the vowel `æ` (as well as and distinct from the vowel `e`), but uses it as the first-personal singular suffix of verb finite forms (for example, `ēnŭ batte` = `nānu baṁde`).
+As can be seen in ["drāviḍabhāṣegaḷa viśēṣasvaragaḷu"](../ದ್ರಾವಿಡಭಾಷೆಗಳ%20ವಿಶೇಷಸ್ವರಗಳು.md#ಅರ್ಧ-ಎಕಾರ) (please note that the document is in Kannada and is yet to be translated to English), Tulu not only has the vowel `æ` (as well as and distinct from the vowel `e`), but uses it as the first-personal singular suffix of verb finite forms (for example, `ēnŭ battæ` = `nānu baṁde`).
 On careful observation, even in Kannada where `æ` is generally considered to be absent (it is certainly absent in the script), the `e` in the first-personal suffix of verb finite forms `enu`, while not identical to `æ`, is not fully `e` either.
 This becomes even more clear in the the alternate form `e` of the first-personal singular suffix of verb finite forms in the spoken dialects of Kannada
 (for example, `nānu baṁde`).
-The fact that Tulu uses `æ` as the first-personal suffix and `e` as the third-personal suffix of verb finite forms might be a reason why
+The fact that Tulu uses `æ` as the first-personal suffix and `e` as the third-personal suffix of verb finite forms (`āye batte = avanu baṁdanu`) might be a reason why
 Tulu has retained the distinction between `æ` and `e`.
-Because, pronouncing the first-personal suffix of verb finite forms as `e` instead of `æ` does not make too much of a difference to the semantics and the script anyway lacking the distinction between `æ` and `e`, the distinction between these vowels might have or be continuing to be blurred in Kannada.
+Because, pronouncing the first-personal suffix of verb finite forms as `e` instead of `æ` does not make too much of a difference to the semantics and with the script anyway lacking the distinction between `æ` and `e`, the distinction between these vowels might have or be continuing to be blurred in Kannada.
 However, if `æ` is pronounced as `e` in such contexts in Kannada, it might sound like toddler-speech or produce some comic effect.
 So, the distinction between `æ` and `e` might still remain in Kannada, but not as much as in Tulu.
 More details about this can be seen [here](../ದ್ರಾವಿಡಭಾಷೆಗಳ%20ವಿಶೇಷಸ್ವರಗಳು.md#ಕನ್ನಡದಲ್ಲಿ-ಎ್ಕಾರ).